 - Are landlords required to itemize damages and fees deducted from security deposits?

 Yes.
 The landlord must provide the tenant with an itemized written accounting of the disposition of the security or surety bond.
+It must be handed it to the tenant personally at the place where the rent is paid, or mailed it to the tenant at the tenant’s present address or, if that address is unknown, at the tenant’s last known address.
 (NRS § 118A.242(4))

 - Do landlords have to issue receipts upon receiving security deposits?